astlive/darknet_detector_with2camera/README.md

 # some-darknet-shit-mini
 Here we go again

-You should compile yourself dlls and make sure Path correct.
+You should make yourown dlls and modify the setting.

 凸*_*凸